sjbylo/lab-ocp4/workshop/content/exercises/70-add-cloud-database.md

 oc set env --from=secret/mysql-secret dc/vote-app
 -->

-The previous command fetches the values in the secret ``mysql-secret`` and adds them into the deployment, which in turn re-deploys the application.
+The previous command fetches the values from the secret ``mysql-secret`` and adds them into the deployment config, which in turn re-deploys the application.

 Check the environment variables have been properly set: